AV® Rated San Bernardino Divorce Attorney

 - Stepparent adoptions

 A friendly attorney with an outgoing personality, Attorney Young is known for his understanding, care-driven approach to family law.
-He has built relationships with judges and other courtroom staff in San Bernardino courts and surrounding areas.
+Our San Bernardino Family Law Attorney has built relationships with judges and other courtroom staff in San Bernardino courts and surrounding areas.
 His understanding of the sensitive nature of many of these cases makes a difference when handling complex family law issues.
 He strives to provide one-on-one advocacy and works hard to stay continually accessible to his clients whenever they need him.

 Contact the Law Office of Michael R. Young for a Consultation

 Expect nothing less than detailed attention and caring counsel when you retain Attorney Young.
 He emphasizes amicable resolution, but when this is not possible, he is prepared to advocate for you in court aggressively in order to reach your desired outcome.
 Contact his office to schedule your consultation!

 - Thinking about filing for divorce